 Written by a former war photographer, this book is for anyone who’s ever felt like an outsider, lost in country you desperately want to understand.

 Lena, a struggling photographer, flies from London to the war-torn highlands of Angola, after hearing the news of a suspicious explosion.
 She tries to piece together the reasons behind the disappearance of her sister DJ, but she gets entangled in the country’s conflict for minerals and power.

 The book is a love story – actually, stories – crossing conventional lines in a war zone, but it is more than that.
 It is about working in intense situations, and finding the courage to bear witness to abuses.
 It is about how people can connect and help others in unexpected ways, despite a threatening landscape.
 Pacey and suspenseful, the book is ultimately uplifting, although bittersweet.

-Rush Hour, a flash fiction short story, is included in the 2019 National Flash Fiction Day anthology, and we Pass Through, published June 2019.
+Rush Hour, a flash fiction short story, is included in the 2019 National Flash Fiction Day anthology, And we Pass Through, published June 2019.

 Book Reviews& Blogs

 I write book reviews of children's books on Medium, working with KnightsOf, a new publisher dedicated to improving the diversity of children's literature.
-You can read these by clicking here.

 Non-fiction and humanitarian policy

 Walking the Walk: Evidence of Principles in Action from Red Cross and Red Crescent National Societies.
 Published in the International Review of the Red Cross, Volume 97 Spring/Summer 2015.

 Learning from the City: British Red Cross Urban Learning Project Scoping Study.
 Co-written with Paula Baizan and Samuel Carpenter, 2012.